stefan-hoeck/idris2-sop/src/Doc/Deriving.md

-A lot of ink has alreday been spilled over how we can use generic representations to automatically derive interface implementations, and I worte several lengthy posts about this topic for the [idris2-elab-util](https://github.com/stefan-hoeck/idris2-elab-util) package.
-Therefore, in this post, I'll only give examples about how this library can be used to derive interface implementations for a large group of data types automatically.
+A lot of ink has alreday been spilled over how we can use generic representations to automatically derive interface implementations, and I wrote several lengthy posts about this topic for the [idris2-elab-util](https://github.com/stefan-hoeck/idris2-elab-util) package.
+Therefore, in this post, I'll only give examples about how this library can be used to derive interface implementations for a large group of data types automatically, without going into the details about the underlying metaprogramming machinery.

 We start with the necessary imports and language extensions: